 The Swordsman is great for attack-oriented players, though, and the low starting health can be hard to deal with.
 You might choose the Bandit if you like starting with a bow, but nothing else about this class stands out.

 The Cleric is excellent because of the healing miracle you will have with this class, but it requires tinkering to get the stats to a comfortable place.
 Finally, the Explorer doesn’t offer many perks other than starting with a Pharros’ Lockstone, which can help you reach certain treasures in the game.

 Choosing Your Burial Gift

-Choosing your burial gift is a bit more important than choosing your class because even though you can find every item at some point in the game, there are certainly ones that are more useful than others.
+Choosing your burial gift is a bit more important than choosing your starting class in Dark Souls 2 because even though you can find every item at some point in the game, there are certainly ones that are more useful than others.

 Human Effigy isn’t very useful because you can find this item at many different locations throughout your journey.
 Its effect removes any penalties to your health due to the deaths you collected along the way.

 The Beginners Options

-The life ring is quite simplistic in its application and serves as a small buffer to damage until you find something better to replace it.
+The Life Ring is quite simplistic in its application and serves as a small buffer to damage until you find something better to replace it.
 It will increase your HP by 5%, which is noticeable but not very significant as you will find upgrades in time.

-A special note is you will receive 10 Lifegems if you are Deprived while every other class except the Explorer will receive 20 while the Explorer starts with 30.
+A special note is you will receive 10 Lifegems if you are Deprived, while every other class except the Explorer will receive 20 while the Explorer starts with 30.

-You can use this to face more significant challenges while acquiring new weapons and secrets that are only available at the greater difficulty New Game Plus offers.
-It can also be burnt at a specific bonfire for an armor that reduces falling damage and slows falling speed.
+You can use this to face more significant challenges while acquiring new weapons and secrets only available at the greater difficulty New Game Plus offers.
+It can also be burnt at a specific bonfire for armor that reduces falling damage and slows falling speed.